apollographql/apollo-tooling/packages/apollo/README.md

   --queries=queries                          Deprecated in favor of the includes flag

-  --tagName=tagName                          [default: gql] Name of the template literal tag used to identify template
+  --tagName=tagName                          Name of the template literal tag used to identify template literals
-                                             literals containing GraphQL queries in Javascript/Typescript code
+                                             containing GraphQL queries in Javascript/Typescript code

   --target=target                            (required) Type of code generator to use (swift | typescript | flow |
                                              scala), inferred from output